 You will need to:

-- familiarise yourself with NICE Evidence Search in advance to attending the workshop by exploring and getting to know the functions of the site.
+- familiarise yourself with NICE Evidence Search in advance of attending the workshop by exploring and getting to know the functions of the site.

-- romote and deliver at least one learning session on NICE Evidence Search to a minimum of eight students.
+- prepare and facilitate at least one learning session on NICE Evidence Search to a minimum of eight students.

 - take responsibility for ensuring that students attend your session/s and complete the necessary evaluation materials (i.e. a brief electronic pre and post session questionnaire).
 The template for this will be provided.

-- write a short report outlining how your sessions were received, any difficulties encountered and additional feedback from students as feedback to NICE Evidence Search and you academic sponsor.
+- write a short report outlining your experiences as a student champion.
 A report template will be provided.